The Iron Giant: Plot

-During the Cold War, an object from space crashes in the ocean just off the coast of Maine and then enters the forest near the town of Rockwell.

-The following night, nine-year-old Hogarth Hughes investigates and finds the object, a 50-foot tall alien robot attempting to eat the transmission lines of an electrical substation.
+In October 1957, during the Cold War, an object from space crashes into the ocean just off the coast of Maine and then enters a forest near the town of Rockwell.
+The following night, young Hogarth Hughes investigates and finds the object – a fifty-foot tall robot of extraterrestrial origin; he flees, but returns to save it from being electrocuted when it attempts to take apart a substation for sustenance.
 Hogarth eventually befriends the Giant, finding him docile and curious.
-When he eats railroad tracks in the path of an oncoming train, the train collides with him and derails; Hogarth leads the Giant away from the area, discovering that he can self-repair.
-While there, Hogarth shows the Giant comic books and compares him to the hero Superman.
+When the Giant eats railroad tracks in the path of an oncoming train, it collides with him and derails; Hogarth leads the Giant away from the area, discovering that he can self-repair.
+Hogarth shows the Giant his comic book collection and compares him to Superman.

-The incidents lead a paranoid U.S. government agent named Kent Mansley to Rockwell.
-He suspects Hogarth's involvement after talking with him and his widowed mother, Annie, and rents a room in their house to keep an eye on him.
-Hogarth evades Mansley and leads the Giant to a junkyard owned by beatnik artist Dean McCoppin, who reluctantly agrees to keep him.
-Hogarth enjoys his time with the Giant but is compelled to explain the concept of death to the Giant after he witnesses hunters killing a deer.
+The incidents lead paranoid United States government agent Kent Mansley to Rockwell.
+Deducing Hogarth's involvement after talking with him and his widowed mother, Annie, Mansley rents a room in their house to keep an eye on him.
+Hogarth evades him and leads the Giant to a wrecking yard owned by beatnik artist Dean McCoppin, who reluctantly agrees to keep him.
+Hogarth enjoys spending time with the Giant, but is compelled to explain the concept of death to the Giant after they witness hunters killing a deer.

-Hogarth is interrogated by Mansley when he discovers evidence of the Giant after finding a photo of him next to Hogarth and summons a U.S. Army contingent led by General Shannon Rogard to the scrapyard to prove the Giant's existence, but Dean (having been warned by Hogarth earlier) tricks them by pretending that the Giant is one of his art pieces.
-Later, while playing with a toy gun, Hogarth inadvertently activates the Giant's defensive system, firing a laser beam in the process.
-Dean yells at him for nearly killing Hogarth, and the saddened Giant runs away with Hogarth giving chase.
-Dean quickly realizes that the Giant was only acting in self-defense and catches up to Hogarth as they follow the Giant.
+Mansley detains and interrogates Hogarth after discovering a photograph of Hogarth and the Giant together, then sends U.S. Army General Shannon Rogard and a platoon of soldiers to the scrapyard to prove the Giant's existence.
+Dean, having been forewarned by Hogarth, disguises the Giant as one of his art pieces to deceive the soldiers into leaving.
+While playing with a water gun, Hogarth inadvertently activates the Giant's defensive system, which makes him shoot a pair of laser from his eyes.
+Dean scolds the Giant for nearly killing Hogarth and he flees downtown in shame, with Hogarth in pursuit.
+Dean discovers that the Giant was only acting in self-defense and follows them both.